 Relocating to Devon from the Midlands to a farm without a parlour forced dairy farmer James Seabridge to fully consider his options.
 Having investigated robotic milking at his home farm in Staffordshire, the relocation really focused his mind on how he wanted his future in dairy farming to look.

-After spending many months discussing options with Sales Specialist Kevin from Lely Center Devon & Cornwall, it became apparent to James that buying two new Lely A5 robots was not financially viable, so he pressed pause on the move to robotics and installed a temporary parlour.
+After spending many months discussing options with the Sales Specialist from Lely Center Holsworthy, it became apparent to James that buying two new Lely A5 robots was not financially viable, so he pressed pause on the move to robotics and installed a temporary parlour.
 This temporary set-back allowed James to milk his herd whilst continuing to explore all options and all brands of robots.
 After looking at the alternatives, what really clinched the deal was the fact that Lely is such a recognised brand, and this gave James the confidence that should something go wrong, the backup would be there for him.
-But, more than anything, it was the reputation that Lely Center Devon & Cornwall have of caring for their customers that really helped James make the decision to move to Lely and invest in Astronaut robots.
+But, more than anything, it was the reputation that Lely Center Holsworthy have of caring for their customers that really helped James make the decision to move to Lely and invest in Astronaut robots.
 “The fact is, that Lely are the most recognised, most established brand and have the best name.
-And really, it’s the name and the backup service that is more important than the colour of the machine and Lely Center Devon & Cornwall has a great reputation for its customer support” explained James.
+And really, it’s the name and the backup service that is more important than the colour of the machine and Lely Center Holsworthy has a great reputation for its customer support” explained James.

-Whilst buying new was still not an option, a fortuitous ‘keeping in touch’ call from Kevin informing James about two second-hand A4 robots left James feeling that everything was finally falling into place for the Seabridge’s.
+Whilst buying new was still not an option, a fortuitous ‘keeping in touch’ call from the sales team informing James about two second-hand A4 robots left James feeling that everything was finally falling into place for the Seabridge’s.

 “The system is, hand on heart, absolutely fantastic”